RadheKrishna-RadheRadhe/EV_Data-Analysis/README.md

 ### Export the Report
 If you'd like, you can export the notebook as a PDF or HTML by going to **File → Download as**.

+### Additional Resources
+For more information on electric vehicles, you can explore the [Electric Vehicle Population Data](https://catalog.data.gov/dataset/electric-vehicle-population-data) from the U.S. Government's data catalog.